-If the student disagrees with any aspect of the evaluation, the student may request, in writing, that the evaluation be reviewed by the Director of Graduate Programs.
-The Director of Graduate Programs will report the outcome to the student.
+If the student disagrees with any aspect of the evaluation, the student may request, in writing, that the evaluation be reviewed by the Associate Dean for Research and Graduate Studies.
+The Associate Dean for Research and Graduate Studies will report the outcome to the student.
 Students are to follow MCN's Student Grievance Policy if a resolution cannot be achieved.